r1cebank/nvidia-watcher-bot/README.md

 To run the bot yourself, you need your own bot token that you got from botfather and supply them in `TELEGRAM_BOT_TOKEN` as environment variable

-To use this bot, add to your telegram: http://t.me/nvidia_stock_watcher_bot
+To use the bot I am running, add to your telegram: http://t.me/nvidia_stock_watcher_bot

+Again, 🖕 you all scalpers.